Shōbayashi Shōrin-ryū: History

 Although Chinese martial arts began spreading to Okinawa in the 14th century, it was not prominent until the 18th century, when Kusanku, a Chinese military official, visited Okinawa and gave a demonstration.
-In subsequent visits, he started teaching "chuan fa" (meaning "fist way") to Okinawans.
+In subsequent visits, he started teaching "quan fa" (meaning "fist way") to Okinawans.

-Kanga Sakukawa blended Kusanku's Chuan Fa with indigenous Okinawan martial arts to form the first martial art style called karate.
-His student Sokon Matsumura blended Sakugawa's style with Shaolin kung fu to form Shuri-Te karate.
+Kanga Sakukawa blended Kusanku's quan fa with indigenous Okinawan martial arts to form the first martial art style called karate.
+His student Sokon Matsumura blended Sakugawa's style with Shaolin kung fu to form Shuri-te karate.

 Matsumura was Anko Itosu's primary instructor, and both Matsumura and Itosu instructed Chotoku Kyan and Choki Motobu.
 Several of Kyan's students would go on to lead their own branches of karate.
 These are: Shoshin Nagamine (Matsubayashi-ryu), Tatsuo Shimabukuro (Isshin-ryu), Eizo Shimabukuro (Shobayashi Shorin Ryu), Joen Nakazato (Shorinji-ryu), and Zenryo Shimabukuro (Shorin-ryu Seibukan).

 Eizo Shimabukuro studied under Chojun Miyagi, before taking up Shuri-Te under Chotoku Kyan.
 Although Kyan then became his primary instructor, Shimabukuro also studied under Choki Motobu, and weapons under Taira Shinken.
 In 1959 at the Kodokan in Japan, Kanken Tōyama promoted Eizo Shimabukuro to 10th Dan.
 At the age of 34, Shimabukuro was the youngest person ever to receive such an honor.
 Tatsuo was senior to Eizo and when he started Isshinryu, Eizo took over.
 Eizo studied often with his older brother Tatsuo, which may explain why the kata are so similar and Eizo retained Sanchin and Seiunchin.

 Eizo trained notable students such as Bill Wallace and Joe Lewis while Wallace, in the Air Force, and Lewis, in the Marines, were stationed in Okinawa.